guettli/deadends-of-it/README.md

 ## Corba

-Corba was a big hype some years ago.
+[Common Object Request Broker Architecture (CORBA)](https://en.wikipedia.org/wiki/Common_Object_Request_Broker_Architecture) was a big hype some years ago.
 AFAIK it does not get used for new projects any more.

 Stateless APIs have won.